cnbbooks/lfe-casting-spels/book/part7/5-commands.md

 Not only does that help us keep the command history clearly delineated, it takes care of that pesky problem of seeing the return value from calling the ``(! ...)`` function.

-Speaking of which: since we're going to been to make so many calls to ``(! ...)`` (one for each command), how about we create a SPEL for that -- it will make things much cleaner:
+Speaking of which: since we're going to be making so many calls to ``(! ...)`` (one for each command), how about we create a SPEL for that -- it will make things much cleaner:

 ```lisp
 (defspel send (args)